Blockstream/satellite/doc/dual-satellite.md

 blocksat-cli usb launch
 ```

-To use a second TBS5927 unit as the second receiver of a dual-satellite setup,
+To use a second TBS unit as the second receiver of a dual-satellite setup, you
-you only need to repeat steps 3 and 4 while including argument `--cfg rx2`, as
+only need to repeat steps 3 and 4 while including argument `--cfg rx2`, as
 follows:

 ```